top of page

 Professional background

-I also worked within state government on family violence and social housing projects, deepening my understanding of the social and structural forces that shape mental health.
+Before founding Tara Psychology, I spent over a decade managing and overseeing programs in the homelessness sector supporting women and children experiencing family violence, housing instability, mental health, and justice-system challenges.
+I also worked within state government on family violence and social housing projects, deepening my understanding of the social and structural forces that shape wellbeing.

 A little more about me...